Discover the nature park

 Geology

-In the Upper Triassic, about 220 million years ago, the Raibl strata were formed in shallow seas with numerous reefs.
-A dry and subtropical-hot climate prevailed.
-The input v...
+In the Upper Triassic, around 220 million years ago, the Raibl strata were formed in shallow seas with numerous reefs.
+A dry and subtropical hot climate prevailed.
+The input of...

 learn more